Oct 1, 2020| Daniel Jones

 We used a combination of the pipeline itself and the end-to-end tests to iterate on decoupling some of the bi-directional dependencies, and automating previously-manual steps.

-Continuous deployment without testing is reckless, and not acceptable in any context, let alone a regulated bank!
+Continuous deployment without testing is reckless, and not acceptable in any context, let alone a regulated enterprise!

-Everything that we created needed to be tested before being attempted in the bank.
+Everything that we created needed to be tested before being attempted in the enterprise.
 This meant that we needed automation to test the automation.

 The deployment pipeline deployed Enterprise Archive itself, but the preliminary bootstrap step was required - we needed to have VMware vSphere installed, and to have the likes of Concourse, Credhub, BOSH, Docker Registry and MinIO installed.